vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/3. Basic Algorithms/Readme.md

 Merge sort algorithm has a time complexity of o(nlog(n)) and a space complexity of o(n)

 ## Problem 4: Dutch National Flag Problem
-A list with elements 0,1,2 is sorted using a single traversal.
+A list with elements 0,1,2 is sorted with a single traversal.

 ### Time and Space complexity
 The space complexity is o(1) and time complexity is o(n)

 ## Problem 5: Autocomplete with Tries
+In this method Tries method is used to add words to a dcitionary.
+Later these dictionary of words are used to provide auto suggestions of words based on first few characters that the user enters.
+For this recursive functions are used.

 ### Time and Space complexity
+Since Trie uses for loops, the time complexity is O(n). the space complexity is also O(n), because of the recursive function.

 ## Problem 6: Unsorted Integer Array

 In this problem the max and min values in a given list is found.
-The algorithm searches each and every elemnents in the list and find the minimum and maximum values.
+The algorithm compares every elements in the list and find the minimum and maximum values.

 ### Time and Space complexity
 Since the algoritm searches each and every element in the list the time complexity is o(n) and space complexity is o(1).

 ## Problem 7: Request Routing in a Web Server with a Trie
+The problem is similar to problem with exceptions like file handler.
+Here paths are added into the trie.
+Later if we search a path, trie returns the corresponding handler or not found handler.

 ### Time and Space complexity
+Usage of for loops to find and store paths on Trie node results in a time complexity of O(n).
+The space complexity will be O(n).